telecoder/rsam-ssam/README.md

 rsam and ssam graphs are useful for volcano monitoring and research.

-This is a work in progress.
-Documentation and Docker containers coming soon.

 Graphs can be made for very long periods of time, as long as your wave server can handle the load, so please check with your IT team first.

 <img width="1079" alt="NZ MAVZ HHZ 10 2022-01-01 2022-12-31 " src="https://user-images.githubusercontent.com/12071589/212435926-8eadd4fd-ba4f-40a7-a8f6-39370f5481e3.png">